 [See the Popular Mechanics article that highlights Orono’s 3D Printing program and Ms. Jackson Sanborn]

-The library has a 3D printer available for teacher and student use – come to the library and try it out!
-Ms. J teaches a high school class (offered second semester) in 3D Modeling and Design, and she teaches middle school advisories on 3d printing.
-Email her for details!
+The library has a 3D printing lab available for teacher and student use – come to the library and try it out!
+Ms. Jackson Sanborn teaches a high school class (offered second semester) in 3D Modeling and Design, and she teaches middle school advisories on 3d printing.
+Any student in the Orono Middle School and Orono High School can print for free, even if they have not taken a class, or ever 3d printed before.
+Come see Ms. Jackson Sanborn for details.
+Our 3d printing lab is student run – if you are interested in working in the lab see Ms. Jackson Sanborn.

 Tinkercad.com is a great place to start – sign up for an account and create a 3d model (new users click the ‘sign in’ link, then sign in ‘using social media providers’ to link it to your school gmail).
-We only print models kids have created, so be prepared to show you created the model you want to print.
+We only print models kids have created, so be prepared to show your self-created model.
 Printing is free!

 You may not print anything that violates intellectual property rights, that is prohibited by the law, that poses a threat to yourself or others, or that is inappropriate for a school environment.
 You may not sell any items printed in the library.